🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 }

 Here, we have declared an input variable of type set(string).
 The default value of this variable is a couple of strings.
-As far as the length of this set is concerned, it is 2, and we would expect our resource block for “aws_instance” to create two EC2 instances.
+This set is two strings long, and we would expect our resource block for “aws_instance” to create two EC2 instances.

-The very first attribute of aws_instance resource block is for_each which is assigned the “instance_set” variable value of type set(string).
-The ami and instance_type attributes are hardcoded since they are not relevant for the topic of this blog post.
+The very first attribute of the aws_instance resource block is for_each, which is assigned the “instance_set” variable value of type set(string).
+The ami and instance_type attributes are hardcoded since they are not relevant to the topic of this blog post.

-When this Terraform configuration is executed, it creates two EC2 instances named “Instance A” and “Instance B”.
+When this Terraform configuration is executed, it creates two EC2 instances, “Instance A” and “Instance B.”

-It can be verified with the plan command output below.
+The output can be verified with the plan command:

 + tenancy = (known after apply)